The D70 Project – Dr. John F. Walvoord

 Explanation based upon Reasonable Circumstantial Evidence

-Mr. Walvoord acknowledges that the term shabuwa (sevens) does not imply any definite period of calendric time, it simply means sevens.
+Summary: Mr. Walvoord acknowledges that the term shabuwa (sevens) does not imply any definite period of calendric time, it simply means sevens.
 Due to scholarly consensus he believes that the best explanation of this word is that it represents a period of seven years.
 Although this is a reasonable assumption based upon the facts given it is not necessarily accurate.

 Score = 6